huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Roping steer
 - [ ] Surfing

-#### Accoridng to tscientific data, where does the rain in Spain mainly fall?
+#### According to scientific data, where does the rain in Spain mainly fall?

 - [ ] The plains
 - [ ] The beach